inkognitro/react-redux-saga-boilerplate/README.md

 ## Motivation
 Sometimes it is hard to deliver good quality software due to economic time pressure.
-With this project I try to provide a best practise frontend boilerplate to save nerves of developers in the short term and those of clients, company owners, supervisors and finally again those of developers also in the long term.
+With this project I try to provide a best practise frontend boilerplate to save nerves of developers and other stakeholders.

 ## Installation
 1. Install the latest version of [NodeJS](http://nodejs.org/en/download/)
 2. Clone or download this repository
 3. Open console and move into project folder
 4. Run *npm install*
-5. Configure eslint (optional, see "Configure eslint")
+5. Configure eslint (optional, see "Configure eslint" section)
 6. Follow the steps below to
-   - either: serve the app for development mode (see "Development mode")
+   - either: serve the app for development mode (see "Development mode" section)
-   - or: to build the app for production (see "Production mode")
+   - or: to build the app for production (see "Production mode" section)
-7. Continuous integration (optional): Add `npm run ci` script, automated git commit and push
+7. Continuous integration (optional): Execute `npm run ci` to automatically test and build the app for every push on your project repository.

 ## Configure eslint
-Before you start coding, I recommend configuring your IDE to support the given `.eslintrc.json`, for not being stuck on failing tests during continuous integration tasks.
+To prevent errors during continuous integration, I recommend configuring your IDE to support the given `.eslintrc.json`.
-If you do not know what eslint is, read the [docs](https://eslint.org/) or [google it](https://www.google.com/search?q=what+is+eslint%3F).
+If you don't know about eslint, you probably find the answer [here](https://eslint.org/).
-However see below the eslint configuration for [WebStorm](https://www.jetbrains.com/webstorm).
+However, below you can see the eslint configuration for [WebStorm](https://www.jetbrains.com/webstorm).

 Automatic detection of `.eslintrc.json` in the project folder:
 ![esLintAutomaticDetection](./docs/esLintAutomaticDetection.png)